 Include all of your expenses – whether they happen regularly (like rent, wages, tax, and stock orders) or only once or twice a year (like equipment purchases, bonuses, and staff parties).

 2. Divide it up

-Now you’ve got a whole year of expenses, every last dollar, in one document, but right now it’s just a big scary number and not all that useful.
+Now you should have a whole year of expenses, every last dollar, in one document.
+However, right now it’s just a big scary number and not all that useful.
 You’ll need to divide it up to learn your break-even point on a weekly (divide it by 52) or monthly (divide it by 12) basis.

 3. Plan to make a profit

 Of course you’ll want your business to do better than just breaking even, so add a little extra to your daily break-even number to create a target for each day.
 If you can reach these targets you will be on track to make a profit.
 If you can’t, you may need to look into ways to increase the profitability of your business.